April 15, 2019

 The Monster Package

-Courses will be repeated, subject to registration, so if you register for the Monster Package after some of the courses have already been completed you will either be automatically registered for the next offering of the courses you missed or else I will refund a portion of the cost if the course is not offered again.
+Courses will be repeated, subject to registration, so if you register for the Monster Package after some of the courses have already been completed you will be automatically registered for the next offering of the courses you.

 Le Morte Darthur